Boegle/Boegle/README.md

 #### Concept

-To comes with a concept for solving the problem, we first generate ideas that are enable to solve this problem.
+To comes up with a concept, we first generate ideas that are enable to solve this problem.

 <details>
 <summary>Click: to see mindmap of the ideas</summary>